Disclaimer: Names and identifying details have been changed to protect the privacy of individuals.

 For Leah, housing stability is just as necessary as affordability.
 “I moved here in a hurry.
 My last landlord was doing a lot of shady things, threatening me to move,” explains Leah.
 She chose to leave her prior housing situation before things escalated.
 “I ended up having to leave my security deposit behind.
 It was pretty awful.
 And there was nothing I could do about it.”
 This type of harassment is a tactic used by some landlords to informally evict tenants from their properties.
 Other documented ways that landlords have informally evicted tenants include shutting off the power or throwing out belongings.
 “I’m on a month-to-month lease, now.
 If my new landlord wants me to leave, I have nowhere to go.
 I have no family.
 I have nothing to hold on to.”

 Even though they experience higher cost burdens, renters that we surveyed report facing many barriers to accessing federal rental assistance.
 This leaves renter households with greater financial precarity and more at risk of eviction and homelessness.
 Despite this, 48% of renters were optimistic about buying a home one day.
-Respondents who successfully bought homes say there were many unexpectedly high costs that have threatened their stability, including home maintenance – as Annie described above – and property taxes.
+Respondents who successfully bought homes say many unexpectedly high costs have threatened their stability, including home maintenance, as Annie described, and property taxes.